 Guidance - Chargeable Consideration and Fees

-Stamp Duty Land Tax (SDLT) is generally payable on the total amount given (either directly or indirectly) for the purchase or transfer of land or property (‘property’) in the UK by the purchaser or someone connected with him.
+Stamp Duty Land Tax (SDLT) is generally payable on the total amount given (either directly or indirectly) for the purchase or transfer of land or property (‘property’) in the England, Wales and Northern Ireland by the purchaser or someone connected with him.
 This amount is referred to as the chargeable consideration.

 In some property transactions the buyer is charged a fee in addition to the purchase price.
 In HMRC’s view, if this fee is in reality given for the property then it must be included in the amount of chargeable consideration.
 It is an indication that the fee is chargeable consideration if: